AnalystAdjah/Projects-on-Machine-Learning-Models/Unsupervised_Learning/CUSTOMER PURCHASE BEHAVIOUR SEGMENTATION & RECOMMENDER SYSTEM MODEL/README.md

-# 🛒 Customer Purchase Behavior Segmentation & Recommender System
+# Customer Purchase Behaviour Segmentation & Recommender System
 ## 🧠 Unsupervised Machine Learning with Clustering

 This project applies unsupervised learning techniques to segment customers based on their purchasing behavior and builds a basic recommender logic around those segments.